menu

 Dwale is a tiny town located in the state of Kentucky.
 With a population of 239 people and just one neighborhood, Dwale is the 378th largest community in Kentucky.

-Dwale is a blue-collar town, with 56.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dwale, you'll notice that it is more blue-collar than most other communities in America.
+56.72% of Dwale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dwale is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Dwale who work in sales jobs (43.28%), office and administrative support (0.00%), and personal care services (0.00%).

 The per capita income in Dwale in 2022 was $20,599, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $82,396 for a family of four.
 However, Dwale contains both very wealthy and poor people as well.